Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 a longer run five startup underrun callbacks occurred before steady state, but the counter then remained unchanged through 13 s.
 This validates the larger packet depth as mux-interleave slack rather than presentation buffering.

+### Post-seek epoch-floor validation

+A muted real seek on VOD `2859508682` to 3721 s landed video at 3720.915 s (raw 3784.916 s).
+The post-seek guard accepted video immediately with zero pre-epoch drops, while audio discarded 115 decoded AAC frames whose timestamps were still before the video-defined landing.
+The first accepted audio frame was at 3720.917 s, only about 2 ms after the video landing, so that frame established the new audio epoch instead of the earlier mux-lagged AAC.

+After alignment, both tracks remained buffered through the following segment boundary with `underrun_callbacks=0` and `underrun_samples=0`.
+This confirms that the seek-specific defect was the stale audio epoch, while the symmetric video floor acts as an invariant check rather than a normally active correction.

 ## Local validation fixtures